quil-lang/qvm/README.md

 various characteristics of (though without needing access to) a true quantum computer.

+The library is released under the [Apache license 2.0](LICENSE.txt).

 ### Usage

 Follow the instructions in [`lisp-setup.md`](doc/lisp-setup.md) to